 The St Albans Place project was in an extremely constrained location between the A64 and nearby businesses, requiring close working with local businesses and residences to ensure that disruption was minimal.
 The constrained site and the building’s height also impacted how the site operated, with careful positioning of the crane and additional goods hoists to accommodate the programme and save space.

-In addition, the speed of the programme has influenced the internal sequence for forming the studios, with deliveries made before internal walls were constructed and external SFS walls were built.
-External landscaping and paving enhancement began in the second half of the programme, requiring careful phasing and planning to prevent disruption.
+In addition, the speed of the programme influenced the internal sequence for forming the studios, with deliveries made before internal walls were constructed and external SFS walls were built.
+External landscaping and paving enhancement were completed in the second half of the programme, requiring careful phasing and planning to prevent disruption.